CrunchBerryCaptain/Anki-Project/README.md

   <li>Run the anki.py script</li>
 </ol>

+Note, the line in step 3 <strong>should not have any spaces!</strong>

 Following these steps should create an _anki_cards.txt_ file in a folder called _/trainee_data_ located in the same folder made in step 1.

 With this _.txt_ file, move onto the next part - making the cards.